goatshriek/stumpless/README.md

 and where you want them to go, without finding other SDKs or adding daemons and plugins to get them where you want.
 Stumpless can write logs to:
  * Simple character buffers
- * Files and Streams
+ * Files and streams
  * Unix sockets (such as a local syslog daemon)
- * Network Servers (IPv4 or IPv6, TCP or UDP)
+ * Network servers (IPv4 or IPv6, TCP or UDP)
- * Systemd Journald Service
+ * Systemd Journald service
- * Sqlite3 Databases
+ * Sqlite3 databases
  * Windows Event Log
  * Custom functions, for whatever else you may need!